Easy Bandana Hairstyles You Can Wear Every Day

 1. Bandana Hairstyle for Short Hair

-Editor’s tip: Keep your hair fragrant while covered in a bandana.
+Editor’s tip: Keep your locks fragrant while covered in a hair bandana.
 Use Sunsilk Smooth & Manageable Shampoo every day.
 It has the new Activ-Infusion, a blend of oils, vitamins, and proteins designed to protect your hair against damaging factors.
 This shampoo has flower oils that make your hair fragrant, smooth, and moisturized.
 It also has vitamin B3 and collagen that help keep your hair healthy.

 2. Top Knot With Folded Bandana

 Summer just came early with this updo!
 Style your long hair this way to keep it from brushing against your neck on hot and humid days.
-Then, fold a bandana into a triangle half and keep folding until you form a rectangle with pointy sides.
+Then, fold a hair bandana into a triangle half and keep folding until you form a rectangle with pointy sides.
 Wear this as a headband, and look chic while feeling presko.

 3. Bun With Bangs